Understanding Types of Investment in Malaysia

-Commonly known as FD in Malaysia, fixed deposit has been considered one of the safest options for beginners because you’ll be guaranteed a return as long as your money remains invested in this type and term.
+Commonly known as FD in Malaysia, a fixed deposit has been considered one of the safest options for beginners.
+This is because you’ll be guaranteed a return if your money remains invested in this type and term.

 When you withdraw your fixed deposit before it matures, there is always the chance that interest rates might decrease and any penalties could be imposed.

-It is recommended for those who want an easy and low risk investing option.
-Fixed deposit may be your best bet.
-Check here for more details on fixed deposit.
+It is recommended for those who want an easy and low-risk investing option.
+A fixed deposit may be your best bet.
+Check here for more details on fixed deposits.

 - Low interest rate

-Unit trusts are one of the most popular investment options for investors looking to diversify their portfolio without having too much trouble.
+Unit trusts are one of the most popular investment options for investors looking to diversify their portfolios without having too much trouble.
 These funds hold assets, with profits that can be given directly back into your pocket instead of reinvestment!
-Therefore, unit trusts are suitable for those who want to invest in a long-term and stable way.
+Therefore, unit trusts are suitable for those who want to invest long-term and stable.

-The unit trust is an ideal way for investors to invest in different assets and gain exposure.
-With multiple investors contributing their cash, it becomes easier than ever before to not only manage your money but also diversify its risks by investing across many industries or market sectors with one fund!
+The unit trust is ideal for investors to invest in different assets and gain exposure.
+With multiple investors contributing their cash, it becomes more accessible than ever to manage your money and diversify its risks by investing across many industries or market sectors with one fund!

 To lower the cost, you can opt to manage your own funds.
-Otherwise, you’ll have to pay management fees and transaction fees for your agent if you have one.
+Otherwise, you’ll have to pay your agent’s management and transaction fees if you have one.